roeyhappy/AIoT-workshop/README.md

 After you finish your work, you can run MCU.py by press Run button in IDE or python3 MCU.py in command line.
 You can see a windows pop up, and if you show your face in the camera, a blue square will capture your face, you can checkout ![example](https://github.com/roeyhappy/AIoT-workshop/blob/master/20200109105148.jpg)

-After you set up your most beautiful face, you press **Enter**, and the picture will captured and saved in local folder.
+After you set up your beautiful face, you press **Enter**, and the picture will captured and saved in local folder.
 Your step 1 is done!!!

 ## Step 2: Transfer your face image to S3 server in AWS
 In this step, there are two functions provided to you **MCU.py**